Sendo-A/Sendo-A/README.md

 ### Hi All 👋

 I'm Data and Software Engineer in constant learning looking to expand my knowledge beyond limits.
 I have master degree in data engineering with so many projects and experiences and, I'm currently enrolled as software engineer student in alx_school with holberton coding school program.

-Welcome to my repositories and I'm sure it'll be useful to you
+Welcome and Thank you for visiting my repositories.

 - The languages That I use.